drupal-entity-training/event/index.md

   Note that there is a new row in the `{event}` table with the proper field values.

+  Note that the default value of the `published` field has been applied.

 * Load an event fetch its field values.

   Run the following PHP code: